jsuarez-dev/PicShare-project/README.md

 Notes:
 - The **ORM** model by default add a ID column.
 - When you add a new column and the table has data you should add default value or

+### Class 8:

+In this class we use the User model that come with Django, and we create super user with `python manage.py createsuperuser` and also we delete the model user that qwe create tu use the user model that django give to us.

+### Class 9: